visgl/deck.gl/docs/api-reference/react/deckgl.md

 # DeckGL (React Component)

 `DeckGL` is a React component that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.

+`DeckGL` can accept child components.
+Child components can be automatically positioned underneath the deck.gl `viewports`.
+Such child components are often maps (e.g. represented by instances of the `StaticMap` component from [react-map-gl]()), but can be any React components.

+## Usage

+// Basic standalone use
 ```js
 import DeckGL, {ScatterplotLayer} from 'deck.gl';